RealDoigt/General-Purpose-Shell/doc/spec.md

 ## Functions

-Functions are variables, they work exactly the same as regular variables but they can also be used with the `void` type, which is a fake type not usable with other kinds of variables, to indicate that the function returns nothing when it is called.
+Functions are variables.
+They work exactly the same as regular variables but they can also be used with the `void` type, which is a fake type not usable with other kinds of variables, to indicate that the function returns nothing when it is called.
 It doesn't matter where the parentheses are when declaring a function, for example, both are valid:

 `int() getFour => 4;`